-The brief was to make the sitting room and kitchen to feel more connected to each other, creating a more open plan space.
+The brief was to make the sitting room and kitchen feel more connected to each other, creating a more open-plan space.

-We designed a classic lay on shaker kitchen in Little Greene Paint Company’s ‘Puck’, a wonderfully bold racing green.
+We designed a classic lay-on shaker kitchen in Little Greene Paint Company’s ‘Puck’, a wonderfully bold racing green.
 To keep the kitchen feeling light and bright, we paired the units with the Carrera Venato quartz worktops.
-In addition to the worktops, we designed floating shelves and opened out the kitchen by removing a unit which had previously sat between the pillar and wall.
-All of these elements combined ensure the kitchen feels bright and modern, even in such a deep and bold colour.
+In addition to the worktops, we designed floating shelves and opened out the kitchen by removing a unit that had previously sat between the pillar and wall.
+All of these elements combined to ensure the kitchen feels bright and modern, even in such a deep and bold colour.

 Floating shelves are a great way of creating an airy feel to a space without overly cluttering a wall with lots of units, especially when you’re using such a bold colour.

 For this classic lay on shaker style, the Crofts & Assinder cup handles in American Copper really complement the whole aesthetic.

 To create the synergy between the kitchen and sitting room, we designed bespoke storage for the alcoves either side of the log burner, also in ‘Puck’.
 This really helps connect the two spaces, and the colour looks just as fabulous styled with the log burner and sitting room furniture.